-De-oxygenation High High Not sensitive De oxygenation O: Low A: NR C: NR O: High A: High C: High O: Low A: Low C: Low
+De-oxygenation High High Not sensitive De oxygenation Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low and respiration in macroalgae (Kinne, 1977).

-No direct evidence on the effects of deoxygenation for Saccharina latissima was found in the literature, but reduced oxygen concentrations have been shown to inhibit both photosynthesis and respiration in macroalgae (Kinne, 1977).
 Despite this, macroalgae are thought to buffer the environmental conditions of low oxygen, thereby acting as a refuge for organisms in oxygen depleted regions, especially if the oxygen depletion is short-term (Frieder et al., 2012).
 A rapid recovery from a state of low oxygen is expected if the environmental conditions are transient.
 In addition, this biotope occurs in areas of low water movement, implying that a degree of hypoxia may be inherent in the system.
 If levels do drop below 4 mg/l, negative effects on these organisms can be expected with adverse effects occurring below 2 mg/l (Cole et al., 1999).